 Your goal is sleeping under a star-studded sky admiring the Northern Lights, but you don’t have the right equipment to camp in sub-zero temperatures?
 What you’re missing is the right sleeping bag: warm enough to help you have a good night’s sleep while staying warm and recovering from your long hike.
-Vicky Larocque, Sales Consultant and winter camping enthusiast, gives you her advice for selecting the right winter sleeping bag for you!
+Read our tips on how to find the right sleeping bag that will adequately protect you from the cold.

 Choosing the right sleeping bag for the right temperatures means that you don’t have to wear layer upon layer upon layer!
 However, it’s important not to sleep with the same clothes you wore during the day as you’ll be bringing the humidity into your sleeping bag with you.